 Simplifying International Payroll

 If you have overseas operations, you know too well how expensive and time-consuming it is to pay your international employees.
 Organizations must regularly deal with multiple intermediary banks, third-party vendors, and currency fluctuations.
 Blockchain can reduce the complexity and costs of cross-border payments and international payroll by eliminating the need for intermediaries.
-Additionally, the creation of blockchain-based corporate coins or crypto-currencies could further simply the process in the future.
+Additionally, the creation of blockchain-based corporate coins or crypto-currencies could further simplify the process in the future.

 Securing Data and Preventing Fraud